cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/08-subqueries/subqueries.rst

 As always, it can be helpful to execute the subquery separately to see what values it returns in order to better understand what the entire query is doing.

-**IN** also has a useful application not involving a subquery.
+**IN** also has a useful application that does not involve a subquery.
 If we follow **IN** with a comma-separated list of expressions inside parentheses, the operator will test the expression to the left of **IN** against every expression listed in the parentheses.
-Note that, while the expression list looks like a row expression, it is very different; every expression in the list after **IN** should have a type compatible with the expression being compared.
+Note that while the expression list looks like a row expression, it is very different; every expression in the list after **IN** should have a type compatible with the expression being compared.

 For example, we might be interested in books by a few different authors: